 My person is actually a super cool human and, while we’ve had our ups and downs over the last year, our foundation is still strong.
 I commit to building on that foundation in 2018 and rediscovering us.

-I absolutely love writing and, for whatever reason, I simply haven’t done it much in the past few years.
+I fucking love writing and, for whatever reason, I simply haven’t done it much in the past few years.
 In 2018, I commit to writing about anything and everything that’s on my mind (and I promise to try and make it interesting…or at least entertaining).

 I am and have always been happier outdoors than in and have so many things I want to do and see.
 I was lucky enough to develop some very strong friendships in 2017 and, together, we developed a “Carpe Diem List” for 2018 (sort of a bucket list with a better ring to it).
 I commit fully to the Carpe Diem List…get ready girls.

 I have always been an anywhere-but-here personality and that translates to many areas of my life, including crafts.
 I love creating in all forms and have managed to find some crazy people who actually want to buy my stuff on occasion, but I haven’t given that business the attention it deserves.
 Who knows, it could be my ticket to mountain hermitism.
 In 2018, I commit to making a legitimate business out of making things.

 So, yes, I suppose this could still be considered a New Year’s Resolution List of sorts, but at its core, it is so much more.
 Rather than resolving to change a million things about myself or my life, I’m choosing to commit to the life I already have.
 To rediscover my love of things I already love.
 To be a conscious participant in the world that exists around me and give back to it, foster it, appreciate it.

 I’m not sure how much I’ve believe in the “you get out of it what you put into it” idea that so many people thrive on.
 Historically, it hasn’t rang true for me.
 But, in keeping with the theme for 2018, I will commit fully to life and see what it gives back.